verbb/formie/docs/integrations/email-marketing.md

 1. Click the **New Integration** button.
 1. Select EmailOctopus as the **Integration Provider**.

 ### Step 2.
-Connect to the Autopilot API
+Connect to the EmailOctopus API
 1. Go to <a href="https://emailoctopus.com/" target="_blank">EmailOctopus</a> and login to your account.
-1. Click on your profile dropdown on the top-right of the screen, and select **Integrations & API**.
+1. Click on your profile dropdown on the top-left of the screen, and select **Integrations & API**.
 1. Under the **EmailOctopus's API** section, click the **Create** button.
 1. Copy the newly created key into the **API Key** field in Formie.